olmadsen/beta-system/README.md

 * The qBeta SDE may be invoked by ```qenv```.

 # Further notes on The Mjølner Beta System
-In this Section, we mention further issues regarding MBS, but most of the stuff is probaly not relevant for most users of MBS.
+In this Section, we mention further issues regarding MBS.
+Most of these issues are mainly notes for the developers of MBS and probably not relevant for most users of MBS.

 ### Running mbs_boot

-To boot the Beta System run the command mbs_boottrack
+To boot the Beta System run the command `mbs_boottrack`.

 This, however, does unfortunately not work.
 Some time ago attempts were made to fix, but it was not completed.